randomfox/PyCubix/README.md

 - `rotate_face = <list_of_faces_to_be_rotated>`: Rotate one or more faces of the cube using the Rubik's cube notation.
 The cube is not reset before executing the moves.
 Example: `rotate_face = R U R' U'`
 - `scramble = <list_of_faces_to_be_rotated>`: Scramble the cube with a given algorithm/list of moves.
 It practically works as the rotate_face command, but the cube is reset first and then the faces are rotated INSTANTLY (within the same frame), meaning that the the face rotations are not being shown/animated/tweened.
 Example: `scramble = R U R' U'`
 - `set_color_orientation = <list_of_face_to_color_mappings>`.
 Apply a color (blue, red, yellow, green, orange, white) to a face (front, right, up, back, left, down).
 Example: `set_color_orientation = front:blue, back:green, left:red, right:orange, up:white, down:yellow`

+It's also possible to put more than one command in a single message.
+The commands need to be separated by a semicolon though.
+Example: `reset_cube;apply_random_pattern`

 ## What else is there?